 Water Hyacinth Blooms

 Water hyacinths put out soft purple blooms that can be from 4 inches to 12 inches tall!
-I have observed that the hyacinth in my pond d not bloom but the ones in my waterfalls do.
+I have observed that the hyacinth in my pond does not bloom but the ones in my waterfalls do.
 My theory is that because they are very sensitive to water temperature, that the pond water is a little too cool.
 The stream water is more shallow and therefore has warmer water.
 If you have blooming hyacinth in your pond, take a picture and shoot it over to us!
 Also if you want your hyacinth to bloom try putting some in the stream or waterfall and see what happens.

 Reproduction – Having one is like having 100!